diaaahmed850/CVC-19-Documnet-Wallet/README.md

 ### Youtube demo for application functions and testing can be found [here](https://youtu.be/Ft0mwggR25U)

 ## Intro
-Document Wallet (Ma7fazti) is a cross-platform application that allow the user to scan different types of documents/cards images, extract information from them, and keep such data on his personal account for later usage.
+**Document Wallet** (**Ma7fazti**) is a cross-platform application that allow the user to scan different types of documents/cards images, extract information from them, and keep such data on his personal account for later usage.

 The application is a participation in [CVC'19 competition](http://ihub.asu.edu.eg/cvc19.html) and it's totally developed by a 4th Year Computer and Systems department team, at Facuty of Engineering Ain Shams University.

-The Team name isX-Team and his members are:
+The Team name is **X-Team** and his members are:
 - [Diaa Ahmed](https://github.com/diaaahmed850)
 - [Abdallah Reda](https://github.com/AbdallahReda)
 - [Abdelrahman Yassin](https://github.com/AbdelrahmanYassin)